WarBuggy/in254/design.md

 * Each inmate also receives an individual HARMONY score based on their behavior, psychological tests, and engagement with rehabilitation programs.
 * Inmates can use their personal score to purchase comfort items for their bunkers, such as potted plants, posters, self-help books, or small personal amenities, enhancing mental well-being.
 * Incentivizes humane treatment through access to advanced tools, enhancements, or privileges, promoting prisoner well-being alongside operational efficiency.

+# Story

+## Intro

+* A space transport shuttle is heading for a penal mining colony on a barren, uninhabitable planet.
+The quiet hum of the ship and steady rhythm offer a fleeting calm.
+* The planet’s survey designation is HCM-8724-XQ9P2, though most call it Scorchridge (or Furnace Hold).
+From orbit, it looks small and harsh.
+It sits uncomfortably close to its sun, which dominates the sky as the planet glows beneath it.
+The ship itself seems impossibly tiny in the vastness of space.
+* The fully automated ship carries 4 human passengers and its robot crews.
+* Inmate IN-254-C917X-PRX, or in254, is one of the 4 prisoners.
+* in254 has only about six months of work left before earning enough credits for a "ticket home."
+* Their thoughts drift to the life they’ll reclaim, wondering whether friends and loved ones will still recognize them, or if time away has changed everything.
+* As the ship enters sub-orbit, the AI even-toned voice systematically scans the colony:
+  * "Output reports missing for 3 consecutive cycles.”
+  * “Automated logistics interface unresponsive.”
+  * “Neural-linked mining terminals inactive.”
+  * “Life support is at sub-optimal level.”
+  * “Conclusion: penal colony non-operational.
+Emergency protocol initiated.”
+* The AI immediately runs a random selection sequence.
+It announces: IN-254-C917X-PRX has been chosen as temporary warden.
+Two robots approach, equipping in254 with a maintenance suit and advanced control backpack.
+* Confused and alarmed, in254 struggles, but restraints hold firm.
+Neural link integration begins instantly, sending sharp, searing sensations through their mind as the suit and backpack synchronize.
+* The AI orders the beaming sequence.
+* Every step—from selection, to integration, to beam activation—unfolds in mere minutes: cold, mechanical, and leaving no time to react.
+* A brief, disorienting pressure washes over in254 as the world fractures into light.
+* in254 is beamed directly to the colony’s control center, while the other three inmates are sent to the first three cells nearest the hub.